jrdnh/respread/docs/user_guide/getting_started.rst

 Notice that the only magic numbers hardcoded into the class definitions are in the interest calculation convention (actual / 360).
 With a few minor adjstments, the ``Loan`` class could be updated to take different calculation conventions, amortization schedules, holiday adjustments, or any other term that might change.
 Additionally, you could create a test suite to help ensure validity of edge cases (e.g. negative period inputs).

-Reusability of components built with ``respread`` drive modeling efficiency since they can be easily reused and configured.
+The flexibilty of components built with ``respread`` drives modeling efficiency since components can be easily reused and configured.

 ============================
 Recursion limits and caching
 ============================

-Assume we had a 5-year loan with *daily* interest periods instead of *annual* interest periods from previous example.
-We could model it as follows.
+Assume we had with *daily* interest periods for a five year term instead of *annual* interest periods from previous example.
+We could model it using the same class definitions as follows.

 .. code-block:: python